 Feeling gratitude in your heart is just the first step.
 If you want to experience the true ripple effect of thankfulness, I lovingly challenge you to put it into deeper practice.

-Not only will this break barriers in the most unstable of relationships, but it will also help you see people for their goodness, not just everything that’s wrong with them.
+This will not only break barriers in the most unstable relationships but also help you see people for their goodness, not just what’s wrong with them.

-So who can you express gratitude towards today?
-And what’s possible for your relationship if you continue seeing the true essence of this person?
+So, who can you express gratitude towards today?
+And what’s possible for your relationship if you continue seeing this person’s true essence?

 Tip#4 – Check in with yourself during the day, especially in the moments you’re feeling crappy.